paboyi/0034-1---Portfolio-Ver.-ANN---Forward-Neural-Network-Visualization/README.md

 - `bias` = `0.25` (fixed)
 - A neuron **fires** if `sigmoid(z) > 0.6`

-Weights are re-initialised on every render — this visualizer demonstrates **forward propagation only**, not training.
+Weights are re-initialised on every render.
+This visualizer demonstrates **forward propagation only**, not training.

 ---